iamecks/EPSS-Wiki/EPSS/WebFormDesigner.md

 ## Global API
 ### colspan
 Form is rendered virtually on 12 subdivided columns.
 Having a colspan of 6 means the element populates 1/2 of the form width.
-Example below will render 3 elements, 2 with 1/4 witdh while the last element have the rest of the width.
+Example below will render 3 elements, 2 quarter width elements while the last element populate half of the width.
 To use the whole width, you can use either 12 or "full" as input.
 <pre><code>
     ...someElements
     {